 One of the easiest ways to encourage browning when baking with cottage cheese is to use your oven’s broiler function.
 After your dish is fully cooked, switch the oven to broil for the last few minutes.
 The direct heat from the broiler will help create a golden, bubbly top layer.

-Be careful not to overdo it, as broiling for too long can cause the cottage cheese to become too watery.
-Keep an eye on the dish and remove it from the oven as soon as the top starts to brown.
+✅ Tip: Be careful not to overdo it, as broiling for too long can cause the cottage cheese to become too watery.

 2. Combine Cottage Cheese with Browning Cheeses